eerieA/cs234-2024/README.md

 [Lecture materials](https://web.stanford.edu/class/cs234/CS234Spr2024/modules.html) |
 [Assignment files](https://web.stanford.edu/class/cs234/CS234Spr2024/assignments).

+## Known issues

+- For A2, the `gym==0.21` in the original requirements.txt may fail the installing because that version is not compatible with some newer setuptools ([../gym/issues/3176](https://github.com/openai/gym/issues/3176)).
+And even though there is setuptools==65.5.0 in the txt, pip creates an isolated temporary environment to build gym where the setuptools is of another version.
+For me (setuptools 75.7.0, doing A2 in May 2025), changing it to `gym>=0.21,<0.27` worked.

 ## Assignment previews

 These are preview of results produced by the original repo owner's work on these assignments.
 Said owner seems to be a PhD at a top institution so these are probably very good references.